InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - The sheer number of potential contributors is lower in InnerSource
 - Contributors will want to contribute during their work time.
-That means they are more time constrained compared to doing Open Source after office hours.
+That means they are more time constrained compared to doing Open Source, which also happens after office hours.
 - Work in InnerSource might not necessarily be part of the official performance goals of contributors so time spent working on InnerSource might detract from reaching these goals.